ladybug-tools/spider/sandbox/build-well/README.md

 [x] 2017-09-21 ~ See if perimeter depth diagonals actually add any pertinent information
 	* Rule of thumb: Show what you will export and no more.
 	* Currently the external wall and perimeter depth walls provide sufficient data for downstream apps.
 No?
-[x] 2017-09-21 ~ Finish add data reporting parameters, eg openings, adjacent buildings
+[x] 2017-09-21 ~ Finish add data reporting parameters, eg openings, adjacent objects
 * 2017-09-22 ~ Consider more suitable name for this menu item
 * 2017-09-22 ~ Add ground that can receive shadow
 * Add quite a bit of text to read me